goessl/MachineLearning/README.md

 System.out.println(Arrays.toString(net.calculate(new double[] {7, 8})));
 ```

-And if we would like to get the mean squared error we just call on some new test data:
+And if we would like to get the mean squared error we just call the cost function on some new test data:

 ```
 net.cost(train_input, train_output);